San Francisco Police Department: Organization

 The San Francisco Police Department is led by a Chief of Police who is appointed by the Mayor of San Francisco.
 The chief works with two assistant chiefs and five deputy chiefs directing the six bureaus: Administration, Airport, Chief of Staff, Field Operations, Professional Standards and Principled Policing and Special Operations, as well as the Municipal Transportation Authority, and the Public Utilities Commission.
 There are commanders appointed to assist the Deputy Chief with the day-to-day operation of the bureaus.

 Bureaus

 The department is divided into six bureaus which are either led by an Assistant Chief or Deputy Chief.

 Equipment

-The standard issue side arms issued by the SFPD are the SIG Sauer P226 chambered in .40 S&W. Officers also carry batons (straight wood/straight expandable), pepper spray, a portable radio and handcuffs, and certified officers are authorized to carry AR-15 platform rifles chambered in 5.56×45mm NATO on patrol.
+The standard issue side arms issued by the SFPD are the SIG Sauer P226 and SIG Sauer P229 chambered in .40 S&W. 60 Officers assign to the San francisco Int Airport Issued Glock 9mm replaces Sig P-226R.
+Officers also carry batons (straight wood/straight expandable), pepper spray, a portable radio and handcuffs, and certified officers are authorized to carry AR-15 platform rifles chambered in 5.56×45mm NATO on patrol.